-Take a look at the potential threats in the ranks of Monday's opponents, Charlton Athletic.
+Take a look at the potential threats in the ranks of Tuesday's visitors to the Mem, Charlton Athletic.

->

-> The striker is finding his feet in Sky Bet League One, following his move from Kilmarnock this summer.
+The striker is finding his feet in Sky Bet League One, following his move from Kilmarnock this summer.

 The twenty-six-year-old started his career at Cardiff, before making a move north to join Aberdeen in 2010.

 The forward made over fifty appearances for Aberdeen, scoring ten goals, before transferring to St Mirren on loan for the conclusion of the 2013/14 season.

 Kilmarnock was the next destination for the striker, where he bagged eighteen goals in just over seventy appearances.

 Magennis made the move to Charlton in the summer and has bagged four goals so far this season, with his last goal coming in Charlton's 2-0 victory over Port Vale on Saturday.